 5. Use a face mask or scrub

-A face mask or scrub can help with skin issues like tightness, dryness, and clogged pores.
+Using a face mask or scrub as part of your beauty routine can help with skin issues like tightness, dryness, and clogged pores.
 During your 30 day glow up challenge, use a face mask or scrub about once a week to help your skin appear softer and more radiant.
 You can find plenty of DIY facial scrub recipes online, many of which use ingredients you already keep in your house.

 6. Give yourself a scalp massage